Photuris

 Photuris is a genus of fireflies (beetles of the family Lampyridae).
-These are the femme fatale lightning bugs of North America.
-This common name refers to a behavior of the adult females of these predatory beetles; they engage in aggressive mimicry, imitating the light signals of other firefly species' females to attract, kill, and eat the males.
+The adult females of this genus are notable for preying on other fireflies.
+They engage in aggressive mimicry, imitating the light signals that other firefly species' females use to attract mates – but Photuris use it to attract, kill and eat the unsuspecting males of those other species.
 Their flashing bioluminescent signals seem to have evolved independently and eventually adapted to those of their prey, mainly unrelated Lampyrinae, such as Photinus (rover fireflies) or Pyractomena.

 Species

 At least 64 species are currently recognized, all restricted to temperate North America.
 They mainly occur from the East Coast to Texas.
 Species include: